drmagestad/Noob-to-Root/Black-Box Penetration Test Report (Blue)/README.md

 Other legacy SMB vulnerabilities were tested but returned negative or access denied responses, further narrowing the primary exploitation vector to MS17-010.

+Given the confirmed remote code execution vulnerability and the lack of required authentication, exploitation was deemed both feasible and highly reliable.

+### 4.3 Exploitation

+Following confirmation of MS17-010 exposure, a manual exploitation approach was selected using the AutoBlue-MS17-010 Python implementation.
+This allowed direct interaction with the exploit logic and payload configuration without relying on automated exploitation frameworks.

+Mostrar configuracion de exploit